The Bankrate promise

 Private universities often cost more than public universities, and in-state tuition is typically cheaper than out-of-state tuition.
 Full-time or in-person programs can cost more than part-time or online programs.

-Another option is to sign up for a 529 plan in your name to save on state income taxes by passing your tuition payments through the account.
+- Consider signing up for a 529 plan in your name to save on state income taxes by passing your tuition payments through the account.

 Executive MBA programs are typically shorter than traditional MBA programs.
 They focus on existing professionals and allow those with real-world management experience to skip the basics and dive into more advanced topics.